 I am an occupational therapist who has worked in a spinal cord injury inpatient rehabilitation hospital setting since 2017.

-Wanting a better eating device option for my patients, I created the first prototype of the MagnaCuff with splinting material and a name badge bar magnet for a patient with a spinal cord injury who was struggling to pick up utensils to eat meals.
+Wanting a better adapted utensil cuff option for my patients, I created the first prototype of the MagnaCuff with splinting material and a name badge bar magnet for a patient with a spinal cord injury who was struggling to pick up utensils to eat meals.
 Not only did the user of this first MagnaCuff prototype no longer struggle to pick up and hold onto and use utensils, they could place and remove the MagnaCuff on their hand independently, decreasing their need for caregiver support.

 From there, with feedback solicited from people who product tested the MagnaCuff who had decreased hand function, I teamed up with a rehabilitation engineer named Raj Ball to design the MagnaCuff.